mahmoud717/HTML-CSS-capstone-project-Online-shop/README.md

 ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)
 # Online shop (index and search page) - Built time 16 hours

-> This is a capstone/exam project for the [Microverse](https://www.microverse.org) module HTML/CSS.
-It is a Crafts(handmades) website using HTML, CSS3/SCSS, Bootstrap, and Font awesome.
+> This is a project for the [Microverse](https://www.microverse.org) module HTML/CSS.
+It is a Camerashop [website using HTML, CSS3/SCSS, Bootstrap, and Font awesome.

 ## Watch a video presentation of the project [here](https://www.loom.com/share/277d684f83bb4885a067be4ae40a20fe).
 The website is built using this [mockup](https://www.behance.net/gallery/24796463/ZATTIX)